lupasearch/lupasearch-client/docs/components/search-results.md

   - `placeholder` - placeholder image to show if item does not have an image;

   - `customUrl` - Provide a function that returns image url from document.
-Overrides all other image options.
+Overrides all other image options;

+  - `alt` - Provide a function that returns an alt image text for a given document.

 - `title` - title of the product.